Provincial programs for disease surveillance and management in domestic animals

 BC HPAI Surveillance Dashboard

-Salmonella Dublin (S. Dublin) is a bacteria that has significant negative impacts on the health, welfare, and productivity of dairy cattle.
+Salmonella Dublin (S. Dublin) is a bacteria that has significant negative impacts on dairy health, welfare, and productivity.
 It can cause calf loss, abortion, and reduced milk yield.
-It is very hard to eliminate S. Dublin once it enters the herd.
-Some cattle can shed the bacteria for life.
+Some infected cattle can shed the bacteria for life.
+Once S. Dublin enters a herd, it is very hard to eliminate.
+Given the significance of this disease, the Province supports dairy producers to manage the disease through the S. Dublin Investigation and Management Program.

-Veterinarians and producers seeking to act on bulk milk testing results can find more information at:
+Veterinarians and producers can find more information about interpreting bulk milk testing results at:

 Disease diagnosis in smallholder pigs, sheep, goats and poultry